 No!
 There is an admission fee to enter EPCOT.
 Check the WDW website for details.
 There is no additional fee to attend any of the Festivals, though food and some activities are are extra.

 Experimental Prototype Community of Tomorrow.
 It was originally Walt Disney's plan to have a "progress" city where people could learn about technology, space, the energy, the seas, and other types of sciences.

 By the way, becoming a subscriber so you never miss a thing is as easy as clicking here!

-Huge thanks to Disney World for inviting me to experience the kick-off of the 2018 Epcot Festival of the Arts!
+Huge thanks to Disney World for inviting me to experience the 2022 Epcot Festival of the Arts!